eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-start>
 ```

 At the start of the global cycle's increment, the amount of memory available in the heap is zero.
-In some cases, the heap will be close to full, and in other cases, the memory will be full.
+In some cases, the heap is close to full, and in other cases, the memory is full.

 The next element `<allocation-stats>` shows a snapshot of how memory was divided up between application threads before the current cycle started.